flutter/website/animations/hero-animations/index.md

 ---

-## Radial transformations
+## Radial hero animations

 <div class="whats-the-point" markdown="1">

 <b> <a id="whats-the-point" class="anchor" href="#whats-the-point" aria-hidden="true"><span class="octicon octicon-link"></span></a>What's the point?</b>

-* A radial transformation_ animates a circular element into a square element.
+* A _radial transformation_ animates a circular shape into a square shape.
-* Because this is a Hero animation, the Hero transforms while flying in an overlay from the source route to the destination route.
+* A radial _hero_ animation performs a radial transformation while flying the hero from the source route to the destination route.
 * MaterialRectCenterArcTween defines the tween animation.
 * Build the destination route using PageRouteBuilder.
 </div>

-Animating an element as it transforms from a circular shape to a rectanglar shape is a slick effect that you can implement using Hero widgets.
+Flying a hero from one route to another as it transforms from a circular shape to a rectanglar shape is a slick effect that you can implement using Hero widgets.
 To accomplish this, the code animates the intersection of two clip shapes: a circle and a square.
-Throughout the animation, the circle clip (and the image) scales from `minRadius` to `maxRadius`, while the square clip maintains a constant size.
+Throughout the animation, the circle clip (and the image) scales from `minRadius` to `maxRadius`, while the square clip maintains constant size.
 At the same time, the image flies from its position in the source route to its position in the destination route.
 For visual examples of this transition, see